 - Shake up your experience

-- Many people in entry level roles worry about having a sparse work history.
-But your experience doesn’t need to consist solely of job positions to boost your credibility.
-If you have any outstanding (and relevant!) college projects, internships, or tutoring experiences, include them.
+- Many in entry-level roles worry about sparse work history.
+But your experience doesn’t need to consist solely of jobs to boost your credibility.
+If you have outstanding (and relevant!) college projects, internships, or tutoring experiences, include them.

 - Show depth of knowledge

-- Whenever possible, demonstrate depth of knowledge in a specific area.
-Think “quality over quantity” when applying for an entry level role and provide a breakdown of your abilities when it comes to programming or data visualization.
+- Demonstrate depth of knowledge in a specific area.
+Think “quality over quantity” when applying for an entry-level role, and provide a breakdown of your abilities when it comes to programming or data visualization.

 - Organize your skills